aliceranzhou/aliceranzhou.github.io/about.md

 <img src="{{site.github.url}}/assets/headshot.png" align="left" width="150" hspace="10">

 Hi, I'm Alice!
-I'm currently pursuing a Computer Science degree at the University of Waterloo (estimated 2018).
-I have worked at Square, Linkedin, Bloomberg, and Google and enjoy delving deeper into topics through research opportunities.
+I'm a 2018 Computer Science grad from the University of Waterloo.
+I currently work on display ads serving infrastructure at Google.

 This blog is mainly a collection of reflections, starting from the beginning of university.